MacJediWizard/macOS-Add_User_Function_DSCL/README.md

 * myDefaultShell="${5}"	# Default is zsh if empty
 * myPrimaryGroup="${6}"	# Default Group is 20 for staff group if empty

 You could also use this with JAMF by adjusting the Variables either to $4 $5 $6 etc or programmatically entering the variables.
-I use this code with JAMF to   create User accounts on during the Enrollment process</p>
+I use this code with JAMF to   create User accounts on during the Enrollment process